bradyfuhriman/sekiro-api/README.md

 ## About

-Sekiro API is a free API that provides information about the video game **Sekiro: Shadows Die Twice**, such as weapons, items, characters, map locations, and more.
+Sekiro API is a free API that provides information about the video game **Sekiro: Shadows Die Twice**, such as weapons, items, characters, and more.
 The data is sourced from [Fextralife](https://sekiroshadowsdietwice.wiki.fextralife.com/Sekiro+Shadows+Die+Twice+Wiki) and [Wikidot](http://sekirothegame.wikidot.com/) and is returned by the API in JSON format.

 ## Documentation